Sparse coding with learnable dictionaries

 Adaptive dictionaries for sparse coding.
 How is this different from matrix factorisation, you ask?
 It is not.
 AFAICT these are emphases of the same thing.

-(Bruno A. Olshausen and Field 1996) kicked this area off by arguing sparse coding tricks are revealing of what the brain does.
+(Bruno A. Olshausen and Field 1996) kicked this area off by arguing sparse coding tricks reveal what the brain does.

 Question: how do you do adaptive sparse coding in a big data / offline setting?